jslater89/shooting-sports-analyst/README-Elo.md

 an established shooter new to the dataset can reach the correct rating, and the amount of noise in the ratings of shooters already present in the set.

-For ratings that converge more quickly, but vary more rapidly around the average, try K=60, percent weight=0.25.
-For ratings that reach equilibrium more slowly but vary less, try K=50, percent weight=0.50.

-For ratings based on match performance instead of stage performance, try K=150 and scale 400, with the default 0.4 percent weight, and disable the 'by stage' option.

 **Why are the ratings wrong, in that someone worse than me has a higher rating?**
 There are a few reasons why this might be.

 The first is that it takes a relatively large difference in rating before the algorithm expects one person to consistently beat another.
-A rating difference of 100 between two players indicates that the algorithm thinks the higher-rated player will beat the lower-rated player about 57% of the time, which is essentially a toss-up.
-With a rating difference of 200, the weaker is still expected to win 36% of matchups.
-Only at 800 rating difference (with the default settings) is does the algorithm consider a matchup nearly a sure thing: a 91% chance for the higher-rated player to win.

-All of that to say, a rating difference of 100 points doesn't matter very much, so if the better shooter is within that margin, you can more or less ignore the difference.
+A rating difference of 50 or 100 points doesn't matter very much, so if the better shooter is within that margin, you can more or less ignore the difference.

 The second is that Elo rewards volume, to a point.
 The algorithm makes an effort to minimize this effect, but it is still present.
 Given equal skill, the person shooting 100 matches will likely be rated more closely to their actual skill than the person shooting 10.

 The third is that the algorithm strongly rewards consistency: it's easy to lose a lot of points by bombing a stage, but hard to climb back up.

 The fourth possibility is that you are classified M or GM and shoot mostly against much weaker competition.
 The algorithm contains a modifier that prevents highly-classed shooters from gaining